Skip to main content

 Step 5: Use multiple assets together

 You can register as many aiXplain MCP servers as you need — one entry per asset.
 Give each a descriptive key so your client can distinguish them.
+The example below uses the direct HTTP shape; on a stdio-bridge client, repeat the command/args/env form from Step 3 once per asset instead.

 {